- The Romans declare war on the Seleucid Empire;

 The Battle of Thermopylae

-During the winter, presumably in January, Manius Acilius Glabrio had landed at Apollonia with an army of 20.000 infantry, 2.000 cavalry and some 15 war elephants provided by the Numidians.
-He quickly marched to Macedonia and then swung south towards Larisa.
+During the winter, presumably in January, Manius Acilius Glabrio had landed at Apollonia with an army of 20.000 infantry, 2.000 cavalry and some 15 war elephants provided by the Numidians (note that our sources differ as regards the size of the Roman army; King Masinissa had actually sent 20 elephants – see above).
+The consul quickly marched to Macedonia and then swung south towards Larisa.
 In the meantime, the praetor Baebius and King Philippos had already invaded Thessaly and had brought the weak Athamanes to their knees.
 Philippos of Megalopolis, the man who believed that he had a right to throne of Macedonia and that the other Philippos was a usurper, was captured and sent to Rome as a prisoner.
 His brother-in-law King Amynandros had no option but to flee to Ambrakia with his wife and children.
 The consul then took charge of affairs and recaptured all of the cities that had previously fallen to Antiochos.
 He subsequently reached Thaumakos, a member of the Aetolian League.
 The inhabitants foolishly tried to attack the Roman column, but Glabrio sent a tribune with two maniples around their line to cut off their retreat.
 These men captured the undefended city.
 Having nowhere to flee to, the attackers were trapped in a baguette of death and cut to pieces.

 Antiochos had been in Akarnania to win over the Akarnanians.
 When a Roman fleet appeared near Leukas, the king realised that the season was now favourable for sailing and that the consul Glabrio and his army had most likely already landed in Greece.
 The king immediately returned to Chalkis.
 He was in a difficult position.
 Very few reinforcements had arrived from Asia, and his army was no larger than it had been the previous year.
 With just 10.000 infantry, 500 cavalry and a handful of elephants, it would be impossible to defeat Glabrio’s army, which was more than twice as large.
 Antiochos therefore decided to make his stand at a historic location, the narrow pass of Thermopylae.
 In 480 BCE, King Leonidas of Sparta had held out here for three days with a much smaller force against the immense army of the Persian King Xerxes.
 A narrow pass was an excellent battlefield for Antiochos’ pike phalanx.
 It would be almost impossible to flank the phalanx in such a confined space.
 The king ordered his men to reinforce their position with walls, ramparts and moats.
 A frontal assault on this position would be tantamount to suicide.